 Practice in Identifying Subjects, Verbs, and Objects

-For each of the following sentences, identify the word in bold as a subject, a verb, or an object.
-When you're done, compare your answers with those at the end of the exercise.
+For each of the following sentences, decide whether the word in bold is a subject, a verb, or an object.
+When you're finished, check your answers with those at the end of the exercise.

-- Gus smashed the electric guitar with a sledge hammer.
+3. Gus smashed the electric guitar with a sledgehammer.

-- Felix stunned the giraffe with a radar gun.
+4. Felix stunned the dragon with a ray gun.

 1. verb; 2. subject; 3. object; 4. object; 5. subject; 6. verb; 7. object; 8. verb; 9. subject; 10. verb.